 What treatments are available?

-Medication: Medication can be used to reduce/eliminate the symptoms of anxiety and eliminate the possibility of having panic attacks by working with a chemical imbalance in the brain.
-Certain antidepressants have been found to be helpful with symptoms of anxiety and are often non-addictive.
+Medication can reduce/eliminate the symptoms of anxiety and eliminate the possibility of having panic attacks by working with a chemical imbalance in the brain.
+Certain antidepressants are helpful with symptoms of anxiety and are often non-addictive.
 High potency benzodiazepine tranquilizers have also been found to be helpful when symptoms need to be reduced quickly, such as when flying in an airplane.
 People with anxiety may need to consult a doctor about getting on medication in addition to psychotherapy.

 The cognitive model of panic disorder suggests that panic attacks are a result of catastrophic misinterpretations of either benign bodily sensations or anxiety related symptoms.
 Anxiety is a normal response to threat/worry.
 Increased heart rate/palpitations is a common bodily sensation associated with anxiety.
 However, a person vulnerable to panic may interpret the sensation as a sign of something much more serious and this interpretation will increase their anxiety thus leading to a panic attack.

 CBT for panic attacks and agoraphobia rests on the beliefs that a person has a mistaken belief that they are in danger and the anxiety is a natural reaction to the body being convinced it’s in danger.
 This creates a vicious cycle between bodily sensations, distorted thoughts, and anxiety, which will quickly lead to a panic attack.
 In order to reduce the symptoms of one’s panic disorder, a person needs to understand that the belief that they are in danger is untrue and to explore the deeper roots of this belief.